Overview

 Authorised Corporate Service Providers

 The person registering the business as an ACSP will be able to add other people who work for the business to the ACSP account once it has been registered and approved.
-These employees will not be subject to identity verification but will be allowed to carry out identity checks and file accounts for clients on behalf of the ACSP.
+These employees will not be subject to identity verification but will be allowed to carry out identity checks and file documentation for clients on behalf of the ACSP.

 Filing information at Companies House